synopsys-sig-community/synopsys-github-templates/coverity/README.md

 project specific data in the GitHub workflows, and without doing any pre-preparation on the server.
 Simply install the template and go!

+The Coverity Connect credentials used must have permission to manage streams and projects.

 Automatic stream and project creation is off by default and must be enabled with the following option:

 | Option | Description |